mrsingleton/jour71105/lessons/data/math/aggregates/01-count-sum-diff.md

-# Count, Sum, Difference
+# Count, Sum, and Difference

 ## How Many?
 Use the `COUNT()` function to answer the question, "how many?"
 It returns a tally of how many numeric values there are in a given range of cells.
 To take inventory of how many numbers there are in a range, use the following function:
 ```
 =COUNT(cell range)
 ```

-Here, _cell range_ is the set of values to include, and the syntax is A1:A100.
+Here, _cell range_ is the set of values to include, and the syntax is A1:A11.

 ### Example
 ```
-COUNT(A12:A94)
+=COUNT(A1:A11)
 ```

 ### Tips